 The diagnosis of trigeminal neuralgia must include tests to rule out other causes of facial pain, and frequently, imaging studies may fail to show the presence of a blood vessel compressing the trigeminal nerve.
 Treatment with an anti-epileptic medication is usually positive in Type 1 trigeminal neuralgia, and successful treatment sometimes confirms the diagnosis.
 In Type 2 trigeminal neuralgia, responses to therapy with tricyclic antidepressants may be useful.
 There are a series of procedures if more conservative therapy is unsuccessful.

 If you are experiencing severe facial pain, you should call us today for help with evaluation and resolution of your disorder.
-We offer weekday and weekend appointments.
+Metropolitan Pain Consultants specializes in reducing and eliminating pain for our patients to help restore their ability to work and live as they desire.
+We strive to provide each patient with state of the art care in a compassionate and professional environment.
 You can find us in West Orange, Aberdeen, Clifton, and Lyndhurst.